-As at Dec As at December 31

-2019 \$ 2018 \$

-Accounts receivable 20.0 9.8

-Unbilled revenue 24.4 23.9

-Accounts payable and accrued liabilities 24.1 40.5
+As at December 31 As at December 31 2020 \$ 2019 \$ Accounts receivable and unbilled revenue 41.6 44.4 Accounts payable and accrued liabilities Customer deposits 25.8 12.6 24.1 14.1

-Customer deposits 14.1 17.3

-Deferred revenue 2.7 2.5

 Revenues represent amounts charged to the City primarily for electricity, street lighting and ancillary services.
 Operating expenses and capital expenditures represent amounts charged by the City for purchased road cut repairs, property taxes and other services.
 Dividends are paid to the City.